 - 4. Start the new Bamboo instance.

 - 5. In the Setup Wizard:

 - a.
 Make sure that the new Configuration Directory, Build Data Directory and Build Working Directory are not located in the same place as the original Bamboo instance directories.

 - b.
 Select a new database:

-- Connect to a PostgreSQL database
+- Connect Bamboo to a PostgreSQL database

-- Connect to a MvSQL database
+- Connect Bamboo to a MvSQL database

 - Tomcat and external MvSQL datasource example

-- Connect to an Oracle database
+- Connect Bamboo to an Oracle database

-- Connect to Microsoft SQL Server database
+- Connect Bamboo to a Microsoft SQL Server database

 - Transition from jTDS to the Microsoft JDBC driver

 - View database connection details

 - Move data to a different database